-MA Enterprise offers three basic unsubscribe options:
+Communications Enterprise offers three basic unsubscribe options:

 - Message Category - You can create categories (e.g., newsletters, promotions, etc.) and associate multiple groups to them.
-If a recipient unsubscribes from one group in the category, he/she will be unsubscribed from the other groups in the category as well.
+If a contact unsubscribes from one group in the category, he/she will be unsubscribed from the other groups in the category as well.

 - Manage Your Own Unsubscribe - You can use your own unsubscribe link to manage the unsubscribe process on your system.
-You would use this if you have an alternate system which you will use to track and enforce unsubscribe requests OR if you follow restrictions which are not encompassed by MA Enterprise's other options.
-Using this option, you provide a link to MA Enterprise which is stored in your account settings.
+You would use this if you have an alternate system which you will use to track and enforce unsubscribe requests OR if you follow restrictions which are not encompassed by Communications Enterprise's other options.
+Using this option, you provide a link to Communications Enterprise which is stored in your account settings.
 A keyword is used to add the link to each email.

 To view your account's unsubscribe setting, simply navigate to the Tools tab.
 It is displayed in the Account Settings area, as shown below:

-How to create an unsubscribe link
+Create an unsubscribe link

 While our pre-built templates all contain an unsubscribe link by default, there may be times when you need to manually add one (e.g., in a custom template you've created).